robboyett/Becoming-an-AI-designer/README.md

 # Becoming an AI Designer

 ## About the Project
 "Becoming an AI Designer" is an open-source initiative aimed at bridging the gap between traditional digital design disciplines (UI, UX, Service) and the emerging field of AI design.
-This project serves as a comprehensive resource and structured pathway for digital designers to become AI-aware and evolve into proficient AI designers.
+This project serves as a living resource for digital designers to become AI-aware and evolve into proficient AI designers.

 ## Why It Matters
 As artificial intelligence becomes increasingly integral to digital products, the need for designers who understand AI's capabilities, limitations, and design implications grows.
 However, transitioning from a traditional design background to a role that includes AI design is not straightforward.
 This project seeks to demystify AI for designers, offering them the tools, knowledge, and confidence to innovate within this space.